 |Josh Lerner, Executive Director – New York

 Josh is co-founder and executive director of the Participatory Budgeting Project.
-For over a decade, he has developed, researched and worked with dozens of community engagement and participatory budgeting processes in North America, Latin America, and Europe.
+For over a decade, he has developed, researched, and worked with dozens of community engagement and participatory budgeting processes in North America, Latin America, and Europe.
 He completed a PhD in Politics at the New School for Social Research and a Masters in Planning from the University of Toronto.
-In addition to teaching at Fordham University and The New School, he has worked as a popular educator with the Brooklyn Center for the Urban Environment and as a community development adviser on UNDP projects in Slovakia.
-Josh is the author of Making Democracy Fun: How Game Design Can Empower Citizens and Transform Politics (MIT Press, 2014).
-His articles have appeared in The Christian Science Monitor, The National Civic Review, YES!
-Magazine, Shelterforce, the Journal of Public Deliberation, and the Journal of Public Budgeting, Accounting and Financial Management. @joshalerner
+He is the author of Making Democracy Fun: How Game Design Can Empower Citizens and Transform Politics (MIT Press, 2014) and Everyone Counts: Could Participatory Budgeting Change Democracy?
+(Cornell University Press, 2014). @joshalerner

 |Jennifer Godzeno, Deputy Director – New York